 A. Anatomy of the Colon

-B. Anatomic Problems of the Colon
+B. Anatomic Problems of the Colon1.
+Malrotation and Volvulus

 2. Small Bowel and Colonic Intussusception